LukeD77/personal_project-stock_portfolio-app/README.md

 The current version is not complete with a couple new feature implemintations in the works as well as smoothing out some bugs and creating better usability.
 Currently runs on my computer and can sell/buy shares, but there are still a few bugs leading to some inaccurate numbers.

+If you would like to view my code, most is found in the files noted below:
+- stock_portfolio-GUI_v0.0.3-one_function_WIP.ipynb
+- Stock_portfolio_functions2.py
+- refreshing_portfolio_loading_gifs.py

 Features
 - Plots of stock share prices over multiple time ranges